 The University of Maryland’s “cluster hire” in Migration Studies has proven to be central to the Center’s scholarship.
-On May 31, 2012, Provost Ann Wylie awarded the Center for the History of the New America and five departments in the Colleges of Arts and Humanities and of Behavioral and Social Sciences a one quarter of million dollar grant to add five scholars in the study of migration to the University’s faculty.
+On May 31, 2012, Provost Ann Wylie awarded the Center for the History of the New America (now the Center for Global Migration Studies) and five departments in the Colleges of Arts and Humanities and of Behavioral and Social Sciences a one quarter of million dollar grant to add five scholars in the study of migration to the University’s faculty.
 The award was matched one-for-one by the two Colleges and five Departments involved—American Studies; Anthropology; the School of Languages, Literature and Cultures; Sociology; and the School of Theatre, Dance, and Performance Studies—bringing the University’s total new contribution to the study of migration to one half million dollars.
 Together with members of Maryland’s current faculty who teach and study the movement of peoples, these five scholars will make College Park into an international center for the study of immigration

 Esther Kim Lee, formerly Associate Professor at the University of Illinois at Champaign/Urbana, joined the faculty of the School of Theater, Dance, and Performance Studies in January 2013.
 Professor Lee is an expert in the history of Asian American migration and theater.
 Lee’s edited anthology, Seven Contemporary Plays from the Korean Diaspora in the Americas, was published by Duke University Press in September 2012.
 The collection features seven plays written by playwrights from the U.S., Canada, and Chile.
 She is the Editor of Theatre Survey, the official journal of the American Society for Theatre Research.
 She is currently working on a book project on the Chinese American playwright David Henry Hwang.